farvardin/kalimba.sh/README.md

 ![](kalimba.jpg)

-With kalimba.sh, you can convert and display [ABC](https://abcnotation.com/) or MIDI files to kalimba tab in ascii
+With kalimba.sh, you can convert and display [ABC](https://abcnotation.com/) or MIDI files to kalimba tab in ascii, and easily copy them to a website and for any use.

 ```